jabbala-ai/jabbala-ai/README.md

-Hi, I’m Gunasekar Jabbala, Self Driving Car and Deep Learning Practitioner 👀 I’m interested in AI and Self Driving Cars
+Hey There, I’m Jabbala, A Self Driving Car and Deep Learning Practitioner

+👀 I’m interested in AI and Self Driving Cars
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...